SpencerAWill/MultidimensionalArray/README.md

 **I have yet to push unit tests so take this project with a grain of salt.**
+**I will be releasing a NuGet package of this as soon as I finish basic testing**

 ### Creating a new 2×2×2 array of strings: